minquejoe/general-process-data-processing-backend/README.md

 \] <br>

 # TODO
-fix output with list type for method which is mostly dependent, for the convenience of js use.
+fix output with list type for those method which is mostly independent, for the convenience of js use.